phonto1/Moe-Storage/Domain Join AzureStorage/Readme.md

 Before you get started, make sure your domain controller is synchronized to Azure and resolvable from the Azure virtual network (VNET) your session hosts are connected to.

 - Make Sure you have an onprem admin account syncronized to Azure AD with Domain Join privledge, for example "Adadmin@contoso.com".
-- From the Azure Portal > Navigate to Subscriptions > Select your testing Subscription > Under the testing Subscription > From the Left Pange > Click on access control (IAM) > add role assignments > in the top middle click on add> add role assignments >  Add owner permissions to your user account "adadmin@contoso.com".
+- From the Azure Portal > Navigate to Subscriptions > Select your testing Subscription > Under the testing Subscription > From the Left Pane > Click on access control (IAM) > add role assignments > in the top middle click on add> add role assignments >  Add owner permissions to your user account "adadmin@contoso.com".

 ![alt image](https://github.com/phonto1/Moe-Storage/blob/master/Domain%20Join%20AzureStorage/Images/Subscription%20permssions.png)